 The Phu Quoc Ridgebacks are known for their pigmented tongues, webbed feet, and characteristic ‘ridgeback’ (it’s the fur that comes back along the spine).
-Earlier, they were used as the powerful breed as a guard and a hunter dog.
+Earlier, they were used as a powerful breed as a guard and a hunter dog.

 The Phu Quoc Ridgeback is a well-muscled dog and a true athlete.
 It has a squarely built body with a clean ‘ridge’ of fur and lines.
-The head is narrow and not overly long, and their forehead creates wrinkles while concentrating on something.
+The head is narrow and not overly long, and the forehead creates wrinkles while concentrating on something.

 The male dog stands at 50 and 55cm, while the female reaches between 48 to 52cm.
-The weight of a male dog is 18 to 20kg and a female dog 12 and 18kg.
+The weight of a male dog is 18 to 20kg and a female dog is 12 and 18kg.
 The ridge of the dog covers a minimum of 60% of the length of the spine.
-Their coat colours include black, yellow, red, and brindle.
+Their coat colors include black, yellow, red, and brindle.

 The Phu Quoc Ridgeback dogs are intelligent.
 They are very friendly with their owners and learn quickly.
 This dog breed is very trainable, and you can teach them easily.